buswedg/dataquest/S1 Python Introduction/Python Programming Beginner/If Statements and Loops/ISL_template.md

 the_list = [20,50,5,100]
 print the_list

-# Set smallest_item to a value that is bigger than anything in the_list.
+# Set 'smallest_item' to a value that is bigger than anything in 'the_list'.
 smallest_item = 1000
 for item in the_list:
     # Check if each item is less than smallest_item.